Fast Adaptive Anti-Jamming Channel Access via Deep Q Learning and Coarse-Grained Spectrum Prediction: Experiments

 \subsection{Simulation Setup}

 Simulations are presented to validate the superiority of the proposed anti-jamming approach, with parameter settings referenced from \cite{8999433, 8314744}.
 In experiments, the frequency band from 0MHz to 20MHz (i.e., the total bandwidth $B = 20$MHz) is divided into $M=10$ non-overlapping channels, with the bandwidth of each channel being $b=2$MHz.
+The path loss exponent is set to $\alpha_d = 1$, and the instantaneous fading coefficient $\xi_k$ follows an exponential distribution with a mean of 1 \cite{6542754}.
 The legitimate receiver and the intelligent jammer could perform spectrum sensing actions every $\Delta t=1$ms with $\Delta f = 100$kHz, retaining the spectrum data for $T = 200$ms. The number of samples in each spectrum vector is $N_F = B / \Delta f = 200$ and the length of historical data is $N_T = T/ \Delta t = 200$.
 Therefore, the size of the spectrum waterfall ${\bf{S}}_n$ is $N_F \times N_T = 200 \times 200$.
-The fixed-mode jammer could launch traditional jamming attacks with a fixed jamming mode, while the intelligent jammer could attack $N_I = 3$ consecutive channels in each time slot, with an update step 10 times that of the user.
+The fixed-mode jammer could launch traditional jamming attacks with a predetermined jamming mode, while the intelligent jammer could attack $N_I = 3$ consecutive channels in each time slot, with an update step 10 times that of the legitimate user \cite{9500773, 9939159}.
 Additionally, the hyper-parameters of the intelligent jammer's agent are set according to \cite{9939159}.
 The bandwidth of each jamming tone is 2MHz, and its power is set to 50dBm.